-The Da’wah Institute of Nigeria (DIN) is the research and public enlightenment department of the Islamic Education Trust (IET) which has its headquarters in Minna, and Zonal Coordinators across Nigeria and West Africa.
+The Da’wah Institute (DIN) is the research and public enlightenment department of the Islamic Education Trust (IET) which has its headquarters in Minna, and Zonal Coordinators across Nigeria and West Africa.
 The DIN Complex in Minna, houses the Institutes’ offices, an audio and video recording studio, research room, library and reading room, classrooms, a hall (1000 people capacity), store, and the DIN Hostels (62 residential capacity).

 The DIN also partners with other organizations, Muslim or non-Muslim, governmental or NGO for comprehensive capacity building, improved Da’wah effectiveness and in furthering its objectives of strategic good of the society at large.
 DIN’s partners range from organizations based in Nigeria to other countries in Africa, North America, Australia, South Asia, Europe, and the Middle East.